-We all need close friends and family with whom to traverse life – we are relational beings who need connection and anchoring.
-For many adoptive families, their closest friends and family who walk the adoption process with them can be a great support network.
+We all need close friends and family to traverse life – we are relational beings who need connection and anchoring.
+Many of your closest friends and family who walk the adoption process with you can become a great support network.
 If you don’t have that network before you adopt, it’s crucial to find “your people” along the way!
 You will need the practical and emotional support that those who know you best can offer.

-Friends made in your adoption community can also be helpful during the process of your adoption.
+Friends made in your adoption community can also be helpful during your adoption process.
 They can answer your questions about daily life with certain risk factors like prenatal exposure, disabilities, or medical needs.
 You can ask questions about the medical forms that help create the profile of a child to which you can be open.
-These new friends can also be valuable resources for learning about transracial adoption, birth parent relationships, and open adoption.
+These new friends can also be valuable resources for learning about transracial adoption, birth-parent relationships, and open adoption.

-When you are starting your adoption process, consider asking your agency or attorney to recommend a mentor.
+Consider asking your agency or attorney to recommend a mentor when starting your adoption process.
 We’ve heard from many adoptive parents that a mentor who is ahead of them in the adoptive experience is beneficial.
-Mentors can help you learn the ins and outs of the process and normalize the anxieties and stress of the process.
+Mentors can help you learn the ins and outs of the process and normalize the anxieties and stress you might experience.
 Mentors often also act as experienced companions when the process feels like it’s taking too long.

-Your adopted child will also benefit from strong, healthy mentorship – especially if you have chosen transracial or international adoption.
+Your adopted child will also benefit from robust and healthy mentorship – especially if you have chosen transracial or international adoption.
 If you adopt as a single person, you should look for a mentor who is your gender opposite or has similar life experiences to the child you are adopting.
-You can find mentors within your adoption community, your local community organizations, or a faith community.
+You can find mentors within your adoption community, local organizations, or a faith community.

 Here is more helpful insight on Adopting as a Single Parent.